 Book: Electronic (PDF File; 1.636MB).

-Published by The Learner, a book series by Common Ground Publishing, Champaign, Illinois.
+Published by The Learner, a book imprint by Common Ground Publishing, Champaign, Illinois.

 Deakin University, Australia

 Margaret Kumar, PhD is a Higher Degree by Research Language and Learning adviser at Deakin University.
 Margaret articulates challenging resources for research students through online learning.
 She also provides on-campus research training sessions, one-to-one consultations and academically oriented strategies and skills as enhanced support for students.
 Margaret has a background in teaching and learning practices for international students, applied linguistics and language and literacy education and has taught in a diverse range of education systems in Australia and overseas.